 Shoshana Cohen, a native of Los Angeles, is Co-Director of Israel and International Education for TAKUM – a beit midrash for social justice activists, a joint project of ATZUM and Yeshivat Talpiot.
 In addition to founding Yeshivat Talpiot, an egalitarian yeshiva for Israelis in Jerusalem, Shoshana also teaches Midrash, Talmud and Gender Studies at the Conservative Yeshiva.
 She serves as a United Synagogue scholar-in-residence in cities across the US and was on the founding faculty of Yeshivat Hadar in NY.
 Shoshana was a fellow at the Hartman Institute’s Seder Nashim Beit Midrash for Gender and Judaism where she also completed the Melamdim Educator’s program alongside graduate studies at Hebrew University.
 Shoshana is a graduate of the Advanced Talmud Institute at Matan with a B.A in Near Eastern and Judaic Studies from Brandeis University.
 She is currently pursuing semikha.

 Tamar Hatzir is Coordinator of the Roberta Project for Survivors of Terror and holds a Bachelors of Social Work from Sapir College in Sderot.
 Her professional background includes therapeutic work with girls at risk; directing dialogue groups addressing Jewish-Arab relations and tensions and youth leadership groups seeking policy change vis-a-vis lesser abled persons; and vocational rehabilitation of people with physical and mental disabilities.
 Tamar served 2 years as a sergeant in the Educational Corps of the IDF.
 Tamar was born in Jerusalem where she currently resides.

-Rebecca Hughes is Project Assistant for ATZUM’s Task Force on Human Trafficking.
+Rebecca Hughes is Coordinator for ATZUM’s Task Force on Human Trafficking projects, North America.
 She received her B.A. in Women’s and Gender Studies from Brandeis University in 2008, and moved to Israel soon afterwards.
 While living in Israel Rebecca volunteered with Levinsky’s Mobile Clinic for people in prostitution and with the Jerusalem Rape Crisis Center.
 Rebecca grew up in Maine and currently resides in Washington.

 Levi Lauer is Founding Executive Director of ATZUM.
 His professional background includes Hillel Director at the University of Missouri; 18 years as Executive Director of the Pardes Institute of Jewish Studies; Dean of the Brandeis-Bardin Camp Institute; and Director of Rabbinic Enrichment at the Shalom Hartman Institute.